truketlema/airbnb-clone-project/README.md

   - Facilitate agile processes and ceremonies.
   - Remove blockers and improve team productivity.
   - Ensure the team follows Scrum best practices.

+## 🧩 UI Component Patterns

+🎯 Objective:
+Begin exploring the UI components for the Airbnb Clone project.

+### Planned Components

+- **Navbar**
+  - Contains logo, search bar, user navigation, and responsive menu.
+  - Designed for consistency and easy navigation across all pages.

+- **Property Card**
+  - Displays property image, basic details (price, location, rating), and a favorite button.
+  - Responsive layout for grid and list views.
+  - Reusable component for property listings.

+- **Footer**
+  - Includes site links, company information, social media links, and copyright info.
+  - Maintains visual consistency and accessibility across pages.

+All components are designed to be reusable, maintain visual consistency, and provide a seamless user experience throughout the application.